Deepak-png981/Magic-Match/README.md

 ## Introduction

 Magic Match is a memory game.
-The game is very simple: you can flip two cards, and if they match, they are still flipped, and if they don't match, they turn back.
-On the bottom of the screen, there is a turn counter that shows how many turns the user took to complete the game.
-And finally, there is the "New Game" button, which resets the current game.
+It is a simple yet very interesting game specially created for kids to increase their retention rate along with the fun.
+What you need to do is find a match of the flipped card .
 <br>
 [Live Demo](https://magics-match.netlify.app/)